Eisatopon/national-olympiads-bank/README.md

 ## 🎓 Use Cases

-- Προετοιμασία για διαγωνισμούς
+- Preparation for competitions
-- Δημιουργία εξετάσεων
+- Creating exams
-- Μελέτη ανά κατηγορία/δυσκολία
+- Study by category/difficulty
-- Σύγκριση προβλημάτων χωρών
+- Compare problems across countries

 ## 📄 License

-MIT License - Ελεύθερο για εκπαιδευτική χρήση
+MIT License - Free for educational use

 ## 🤝 Contributing

-Pull requests welcome! Προσθέστε:
+Pull requests welcome!
+Add:
-- Νέα έτη/χώρες
+- New years/countries
-- Βελτιώσεις UI
+- UI improvements
 - Bug fixes

 ## 📞 Contact

-Για ερωτήσεις ή προτάσεις, άνοιξε issue στο GitHub.
+For questions or suggestions, open an issue on GitHub.

 ---